vFlagz/vFlagz/README.md

 <a href="https://app.daily.dev/sssinaaa"><img src="https://api.daily.dev/devcards/42d04022c48b4c63bccb316ed268d2d4.png?r=4fp" width="400" alt="Sina's Dev Card"/></a>

+- 👯 I’m looking to collaborate on Contribute to Open Source Projects
+- 🤔 I’m looking for help with how looking for help
+- 💬 Ask me about food
+- 📫 How to reach me: t.me/vflag
+- 😄 Pronouns: Sina - C NA
+- ⚡ Fun fact: NASA still operates some projects on programming from the 1970’s

 <!--
 **sssinaaa/sssinaaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.